Investment Pool FAQs

 - Meet the liquidity needs of Pool participants

 - Achieve an investment return within the parameters of prudent risk management

-Q: WHO IS INVESTED IN THE POOL?:
+Q: WHO IS INVESTED IN THE POOL?

 A: The Pool is comprised of monies deposited by mandatory and voluntary participants.
 Mandatory participants include the County of San Diego, K-12 school districts, community college districts and fire districts.
 In addition to investment management, the Treasurer’s Office provides banking services to mandatory Pool participants.

 Voluntary participants are those agencies that are not required to invest their monies in the County Pool and do so only as an investment option.
 Voluntary participants include cities and various special districts.
 We encourage voluntary participants to use the pool as a long-term investment vehicle.